Founded 1903

 The River Avon near Swineford - click to enlarge Keynsham Angling Association Members are entitled to fish on three stretches of the Bristol Avon as part of the Club's affiliation to the Bristol & West of England Federation of Anglers.

 The waters extend from Swineford downstream (right bank) to Portavon Marina at Keynsham (The Crane).
-Jack White's continues on the same bank from the lock gates at Keynsham downstream towards Chequers.
+Jack White's continues on the same bank from the lock gates at Keynsham downstream towards Willsbridge Brook.

 The River Avon is an excellent all-round venue teeming with species including Bream, Chub, Roach, Carp, Pike, Barbel, Perch, Tench, Trout and Dace.
 Boat traffic can be quite heavy, especially on weekends, and the banks are quite steep in places.